 Make this rich and decadent easy Chocolate Ganache with just 2 simple ingredients in 15 minutes.
 It's versatile with a perfectly smooth, creamy texture.
 A must-make for all chocolate lovers and bakers!

 Ganache is such a fancy word that I know many people who get intimidated by it before they even know what it is.
 It's actually just a mixture made from chocolate and cream and it's really simple to make.

 Chocolate Ganache is a rich chocolate sauce with lots of uses including topping, glaze, frosting, filling, and even truffles.

-So today I’m going to share how to make chocolate ganache with my super simple, quick, and Easy Chocolate Ganache Recipe.
-It’s an absolute MUST for all chocolate lovers!
+So today I'm going to share how to make chocolate ganache with this super simple, quick, and easy recipe.
+It's an absolute MUST for all chocolate lovers!

 Best Chocolate for Ganache

 The best chocolate for ganache is high quality, solid baking chocolate, which you can find in your local grocery store, usually near the chocolate chips.
 Ganache will only set if the correct chocolate is used, so it's very important.